RyanDiaz577/Stock-Prediction-Model-LSTM-/README.md

 ![VIZSF Final Prediction](https://user-images.githubusercontent.com/84155930/118533534-3027a480-b716-11eb-90ad-8ad5cf742915.png)

-The code is avaiable on my github page as Stock MLP which can be found using the button at the top of the page.
+The code is avaiable on my github page as Stock MLP which can be found using the link at the top of the page.